 Recently Jaipur ITAT in Assistant Commissioner of Income-tax, Circle-2, Ajmer v.
 Shri Raj Kumar Jain & Sons (HUF) 19 taxmann.com 27 (Jaipur - Trib.) held that as per section 54EC investment within 6 months is investment for that particular financial year in which transfer has taken place and said period of six months would not include some part of subsequent financial year.

-Which means that if a person has capital gain of Rs.
-1 crore on 1st January,2011, he cannot make investment of Rs.
-50 lakh before 31st march, 2011 and of Rs.
+Which means that if a person has a capital gain of Rs.
+1 crore on 1st January 2011, he cannot make an investment of Rs.
+50 lakh before 31st march, 2011 and Rs.
 50 lakh after 31st march so as to claim exemption from capital gains to the tune of Rs.
 1 crore by claiming that investment of Rs.
-50 lakh has been made in separate financial year and of Rs.
-50 lakh in separate financial year.
+50 lakh has been made in a separate financial year and of Rs.
+50 lakh in a separate financial year.

-The total limit of investment u/s 54EC for a capital gains relating to one year cannot exceed Rs.
+The total limit of exemption u/s 54EC for a capital gains relating to one financial year cannot exceed Rs.
 50 lakhs.

 It was held in CIT v Assam Petroleum Industries (P) Ltd. (2003) 131 Taxmann 699 (Gau) that although as per section 50 the profit arising from the transfer of depericiable asset shall be gain arising from the transfer of short term capital asset, hence short term capital gain but section 50 nowhere says that depericiable asset shall be treated as short term capital asset.
 Section 54E is in independent provision which is not controlled by section 50.
 If the conditions necessary u/s 54E are compiled with by the assessee, he will be entitled to the benefit envisaged in section 54E, even on transfer of depericiable assets held for more than 36 months.